hermensbas/cmangos-issues-wiki/creature_spawn_data_template.md

 New value that will be applied to creature.
 Ref: [creature_template.NpcFlags](creature_template#NpcFlags) `Important` Default -1.
-Value `0` will remove all NpcFlags from creature
+Value `0` will remove all NpcFlags from creature Use with CREATURE_EXTRA_FLAG_DYNGUID for entry.
+Old legacy code breaks it on respawn and a lot of other stuff relied on this "feature", with dynguid the problem does not exist.

 #### UnitFlags